-All Procurement will take account of the need for Sustainability and the wider social, economic and environmental impacts.
+The climate change emergency is a Scottish Government national priority.
+All Procurement will take account of the need for sustainability and the wider social, economic and environmental impacts.

-- a) Procurement shall have due regard to the "whole life" of the goods or services procured - b) sustainability and environmental issues will be considered in each procurement.
-This will include applying the 'six simple step' approach for SME's detailed in the Scottish c) Community benefits where appropriate to the nature of the procurement.

-Government guidance and the sustainability guidance and principles provided under the UN Global Compact initiative.
+a) Procurement shall have due regard to the "whole life" of the goods or services procured b) sustainability and environmental issues will be considered in each procurement.
+This will include applying the 'six simple steps' approach for SME's detailed in the Scottish Government guidance and the sustainability guidance and principles provided under the UN Global Compact initiative.